tetramerFreqs/Binning/README.md

 		- Hit 'START' -- training will take 10 minutes to many hours depending on the size of the data set and parameters used.

 	6. Analyzing the output:
 		- Best viewed (see VIEW tab) with UMatrix background, tiled display.
 Use Zoom, Color, Bestmatch size to get desired view.
-Also viewing without data points drawn (uncheck �Draw bestmatches�) helps to see the underlying data structure.
+Also viewing without data points drawn (uncheck "Draw bestmatches") helps to see the underlying data structure.
 		- Use CLASSES tab to rename and recolor classes.
 		- To select a region of the map, go to DATA tab then draw a shape with mouse (holding left click), close it with right click.
 Data points will be selected and displayed in DATA tab.
-		- To assign data points to bins, use the CLASS MASK tab to draw a class mask (e.g. using the data structure as a guide � see also �contours� box in VIEW tab which might help to delineate bins) then > Tools > Classify.
+		- To assign data points to bins, use the CLASS MASK tab to draw a class mask (e.g. using the data structure as a guide -- see also "contours" box in VIEW tab which might help to delineate bins) then > Tools > Classify.
 This will assign each data point to a class (bin).
 The new .cls file can be saved for further analysis (along with .names file which has the window IDs).
 		Note: to load a saved project: File > load .wts